JetBrains/teamcity-documentation/topics/levels-and-priority-of-build-parameters.md

     <img src="dk-params-runcustombuild.png" width="706" alt="Run Custom Build Dialog"/>

-* Custom values entered by users on the **Build Configuration Settings | Parameters** page.
+* Custom values entered on the **Build Configuration Settings | Parameters** page.

-* Custom values entered by users on the **Project Settings | Parameters** page.
+* Custom values entered on the **Project Settings | Parameters** page.
 Parameters defined within a project are inherited by all its subprojects and build configurations.
 If required, you can override them in individual build configurations.

 * Values specified in a [build configuration template](build-configuration-template.md).